 The loss of $26 million reported by the media is inaccurate.
 It is true that between 2016 and 2018, the City incorrectly projected the cost of energy by a total $26 million.
 However, the City compensated for these missed projections with one-time solutions, including adjusting how the City financed electric infrastructure projects (i.e. cash vs. debt financing), adjusting the timing of projects, increasing the PCA on electric bills, and completing a rate study.
 All these efforts were intended to resolve what was previously perceived as one-time problems.

 The City does not want to shortchange the severity of the current challenge.
 A more accurate characterization of the current position is to reference the change in fund balance.
-The electric fund ended the 2018 fiscal year with a fund balance of $1.97 million, which is $6.84 million below the projected target for that fund.
+The electric fund is expected to end the year with a fund balance of $1.97 million, which is $6.84 million short of the projected balance for fiscal year 2018.

-The crux of the current challenge hinges on the large amount of energy the City must clear to the market that is not currently consumed in Georgetown.
+The crux of the current challenge hinges on the large amount of energy the City must sell on the market that is not currently consumed in Georgetown.
 Like most city-owned utilities, Georgetown contracted for more energy than it currently needs.
-Any energy that is not consumed by Georgetown customers must be cleared into the energy market.
+Any energy that is not consumed by Georgetown customers must be sold into the energy market.